gidra5/iterator/README.md

-# iterator
+# Iterator
-Chainable iterator with rich api and accurate type inference.
+Iterator that is chainable, has rich api to suite any needs, and has accurate type inference for its api.